inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 - Make a function that swaps the position to two cards.
 - Make tests for when cards are swapped.

+#### Several Boards:

+User-story:
+As a player I want to be able to choose what board I want to play on, so that I can get a new challenge in the game.

+Acceptance-criteria:
+- If I pick a board, this is the board that will show on the screen.
+- If I pick a different board, the same tiles will have the same functions as the previous one.

+Tasks:
+- Make several boards.
+- Make tests for when a board is picked, this is the board that is actually used by the game.

 ### Prioritisation of tasks
 etter obligen